February ‘01

 We visited at Bob and Cynthia’s today.

-Peggy and Caleb mailed pictures and a video of Drayden to Mac and Caroll in SLC for them to bring down to San Carlos.
+Peggy and Caleb mailed pictures and a video of Drayden to Mac and Carole in SLC for them to bring down to San Carlos.
 Now let’s hope they get out of Marina Real and over here so we get the photos.

 February 13, Tuesday